 As was the case with Fields, age didn't really soften Errol's onscreen image, which belied his faithful forty-year marriage off screen.
 Philandering, lying, sneaky and lecherous, the stock "Leon Errol" character of the RKO shorts is pretty refreshing to modern eyes.
 No wonder the series lasted eighteen years (after a brief stint with Columbia's shorts department).
-Leon was more avuncular as Uncle Matt in the MEXICAN SPITFIRE film series (1939-1943) opposite equally underrated Lupe Velez, but still got to play his besotted, toffee-nosed alter ego Lord Epping in seven of the eight films in that very popular RKO series.
-Dual roles were always a specialty: he had well over a dozen in his filmography.
+Leon had the avuncular role of Uncle Matt Lindsay in the MEXICAN SPITFIRE film series (1939-1943) opposite equally underrated Lupe Velez, and also got to play his besotted, toffee-nosed alter ego Lord Epping in seven of the eight films in that very popular RKO series.
+Dual roles were always a specialty: Errol had well over a dozen in his filmography.

 |As Lord Epping in MEXICAN SPITFIRE'S BABY (1941)|

 There was some concern that Leon was nearing the end of the line in 1950 when an illness forced his exit from the PALOOKA series after eight entries and limited him to three new shorts, but the septuagenarian comic came roaring back the following year.

 |With W.C.
 Fields: great minds drink alike!|